MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaIdentityGovernanceTermsOfUseAgreementFileLocalizationVersion.md

 ```

 ### -CreatedDateTime
-The date time representing when the file was created.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The date time representing when the file was created.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.

 ```yaml